arusahni/ngtweet/README.md

 ### Configuration

-You can specify the location of the `widget.js` file if you want to host your own version:
+You can change the path to the `widget.js` file in case you want to host your own version:

 ```javascript
 angular.module("myApp", ['ngtweet'])
        .value('twitterWidgetURL', '/PATH/TO/widgets.js'); //default https://platform.twitter.com/widgets.js
 ```

+Since the `widgets.js` file is served over SSL by default, the `twitterWidgetURL` value can be modified to use the plain 'ol HTTP version.

 ## Contributing